Berlin Zoologischer Garten station: History

 The original station, served by Berlin Stadtbahn commuter trains, opened on 7 February 1882.
 On 11 March 1902, the first Berlin U-Bahn line, today the U2, was opened underground.
 With a view to the 1936 Summer Olympics, the station was rebuilt and expanded between 1934 and 1940.

 On the night of 23 and 24 November 1943, the track area was directly hit by bombs, and further damage accumulated during the Battle of Berlin.

 After the final closure of the Anhalter Bahnhof in 1952, Bahnhof Zoo remained the only long-distance railway station operated by the Deutsche Reichsbahn of East Germany within West Berlin.
 On 28 August 1961, two weeks after the erection of the Berlin Wall, the new U-Bahn line U9 was opened below the U2, connecting the station with the transport network in the north-south direction.

 A DR Class 01.5 leaves with a train for the West, 1973.

 The fact that, with only two platforms and four tracks for long-distance trains, the station was still the most important in West Berlin, was another unnatural phenomenon of the divided city.
 After reunification, despite the outcry from nearby Kurfürstendamm retailers and local politicians, the station lost its importance following the launching of the new Berlin Hauptbahnhof on 28 May 2006, because long-distance services began passing through the station without stopping.
 An exception was the famous Sibirjak, which departed from Bahnhof Zoo for the Novosibirsk Trans-Siberian railway station until 2013.

 Train services

-The station is served by the following services: